Do you want to make more sales, generate more conversions, and level-up your copywriting at a faster pace?

 So now, let’s talk about 3 ways to build your own awesome swipe file!

 My favorite way to gather these headlines is to just use my smart-phone.
-I will visit the magazine stand, scan the covers for headlines that really stand out as well-crafted and eye-catching, and then snap pictures of the covers of those magazines.
+I will visit the magazine stand, scan the covers for headlines that really stand out as well-crafted and eye-catching, and then snap pictures of the covers of that writing.

 I then put these photos into a swipe file.
 This is easy because it's free.
-Then, when the time comes for me to craft a new sales page, sales letter, or marketing email, I will pull these files out and look at them.
+Then, when the time comes for me to craft a new email give away, letter, or marketing email, I will pull these files out and look at them.

 Also remember that they are updating these magazines every month.
-So you may want to get into the habit of visiting regularly, so that you can start collecting these snippets and building your own swipe file now, before you need it.
+So you may want to get into the habit of visiting regularly, so that you can keep collecting these snippets and building your own file now, before you need it.

 Remember… the goal here is not necessarily to find one great headline and copy it.
 The goal here is to glean insight and inspiration for your own headlines from ideas found on the covers of these magazines.

-This is the work of truly world-class copywriters!
+This is the work of truly great world-class copywriters!
 There are reasons for why these headlines and bullet points made it onto the cover of a magazine!
 They keep getting people to buy!

-Magazines.com is actually even easier than visiting your local magazine stand.
+Magazines.com is actually even easier than having to keep visiting your local magazine stand.
 Here, you can view a huge variety of magazine covers in a range of different categories.